sonnynomnom/Codecademy-Learn-SQL/QueriesCodingChallenge.md

 WHERE name = 'Lillian' AND gender = 'F';
 ```

-- Find the first 20 names from the year 2014 where 10 or less people have that name.
+- Find 20 names from the year 2014 where 10 or less people have that name.

 ```sql
 SELECT name